-1. Assess the Individual

-Assess the individual's appropriateness for restrained or non-restrained transport.
-The individual must be evaluated on the need for restrained transport by either a mental health crisis clinician (QMHP) or medical staff.
+- 1. Assess the Individual - The individual must be evaluated on the need for restrained transport by either a Qualified Mental Health Professional (QMHP) or medical staff.

-- Clinical staff must take into consideration information provided regarding transport needs from client-identified supporters, such as advocates, family and/or friends. - If the client has been medicated, ambulance should be seriously considered as a mode of transport if the medication has effectively subdued behavior.
-An ambulance should also be considered for appropriate medical monitoring.

-2. Determine the Appropriate Transport Authority

-- Individuals who are evaluated as requiring restrained transport can only be transported via Sheriff.
-All sheriffs are contracted by the State of Vermont to transport involuntary patients; however, two sheriff agencies, Lamoille County and Windham County Sheriffs, are the preferred secure transport teams. - Individuals who are evaluated as appropriate for non-restrained transport can be transported free of any type of restraint and have a broader range of transportation alternatives including, but not limited to: - Sheriff's Department - At least two trained transporters in agency-approved, insured vehicle - Ambulance with ambulance personnel only, trained transporter as ride-along, or sheriff as ridealong - Designated Peer Transport - Sheriff following - Transport Specialist Alternate Team.
+- Clinical staff must take into consideration information provided regarding transport needs from clientidentified supporters, such as advocates, family and/or friends. - If the client has been medicated, ambulance should be seriously considered as a mode of transport if the medication has effectively subdued behavior.
+An ambulance should also be considered for appropriate medical monitoring. - 2.
+Determine the Appropriate Transport Authority - Individuals who are evaluated as requiring metal-restrained transport can only be transported via Sheriff.
+All sheriffs are contracted by the State of Vermont to transport involuntary patients; however, two sheriff agencies, Lamoille County and Windham County Sheriffs, are the preferred secure transport teams. - Individuals who are evaluated as appropriate for non-restrained or soft restrained can be transported by the following list (but not limited to): - Sheriff's Department - Trained transporters in insured vehicle - Ambulance with ambulance personnel only, trained transporter as ride-along, or sheriff as ridealong - Designated Peer Transport - Sheriff following - Transport Specialist Alternate Team.
 Please note: Alternative transport teams shall receive specialized training on transport protocols and intervention techniques.